 We assess at the end of every topic through a Formal Practice opportunity, conducted in test conditions, and marked using a common framework.
 The skills assessed alternate in each topic, and every topic contains either a written or spoken assessment.
 Spoken tests in KS3 are performed in pairs.
-Formal Practice tasks are similar to Learning Booklet tasks.
-This enables all students to experience GCSE-style assessment tasks and to build confidence in tackling these.
 Quizzing and traditional vocabulary tests are regularly used to aid long-term memory.
 These are often "do now" starter tasks.
 In Yr 10 and Yr 11 all resources are differentiated by Foundation and Higher tier, which help us to select the correct tier of entry for GCSE examinations.

 In KS4 we conduct "Minor Assessments" mid-way through each half-term, which usually focus on extended writing practice, linked to the Formal Practice.
 Our GCSE Speaking resources for each language provide key guidance and practice when preparing for the speaking test.
 Yr 11 students begin working on their "nominated" spoken topic at the start of Yr11.
 End-of-year exams are conducted in Yr 9 and Yr 10, and mock GCSE exams take place in Yr 11.

 In Key Stage 5 we conduct "Minor Assessments" mid-way through each half-term.
 Each topic culminates in an end-of-unit assessment from the online Kerboodle assessment resources, followed by DIRT.
 There are regular assessment opportunities for students to practise essay writing and stimulus cards discussions, both informally and formally.
 The Individual Research Project forms a key part of the curriculum in Yr 13.
 A formal end-of-year exam takes place at the end of Yr 12 and there are two mock exams in Yr 13.
-MFL teachers conduct regular "Progress Fortnight" discussion with A Level linguists in order to gauge current progress, address misconceptions, and agree on next steps; both academically and in relation to further study or employment.